hammingweight/gangplank/examples/drift/README.md

  * A test statistic (a measure of the "distance" between an observation and the expected distribution)
  * A count of the number of times that input or output data drifted from the expected distribution

-Gangplank is agnostic about the form of drift and the metric and the metric used to quantify the drift; it simply provides a means of exposing the metric to Prometheus.
+Gangplank is agnostic about the form of drift and the metric used to quantify the drift; it simply provides a means of exposing the metric to Prometheus.

 ## The `Drift` Class